nymtech/docs/content/run-nym-nodes/mixnodes.md

 Put the above file onto your system at `/etc/systemd/system/nym-mixnode.service`.

 Change the path in `ExecStart` to point at your mixnode binary, and the `User` so it is the user you are running as.
-Typing `whoami` will tell you who your user is if you're not sure.

 Then run: